v0ltoz/react-datetimepicker/README.md

 ## Usage

-The package exports two components:
+The package exports three components:

 **DateTimeRangeComponent**
 Simple, ready to use component.